mherndon6/WebGL-Museum/readme.txt

 To add a texture, make an object in textures.js and add an img tag in the html

-Worth it to make a frame texture, add it right behind every painting, instead of photoshopping them in?
-Might want some variety?
-Currently testing Mona Lisa with photoshopped version.

 Make sure to run chrome with option --allow-file-access-from-files

 --------------------TODO-----------------------